How It Works | The Children's Business Fair UK

 • We require this fee to be paid within 48hours of acceptance.

-• If not paid on time, your spot will be released to our waiting list.
+• If not paid on time, your spot will be released to our waiting lis

-• If you struggle to pay for the start-up cost and stand fee, please get in touch to find out more about the YBS Scholarship. info@youngbusinessshowcase.co.uk
+• If you struggle to pay for the start-up cost and stand fee, please get in touch to find out more about the CBF Scholarship. info@youngbusinessshowcase.co.uk

-• **Please note – refunds will not be issued for cancellations after 14 days before the event**
+• Please note – refunds will not be issued for cancellations after the initial stand payment.
+No exceptions.

 If the event is cancelled for any reason (eg: high winds):

-1. If we manage to find an alternative date for that cohort, you can transfer your place to that rearranged event.
+1. We do everything in our power to find an alternative date.
+You can transfer your place to that rearranged event.

-2. If you cannot make the alternative date, you can postpone your spot to the next cohort of events (not beyond the next cohort).
+2. If you cannot make the alternative date, you may postpone your spot to the next cohort of events, but not beyond the next cohort.

 • Applications must be submitted online.